Admission Requirements and Materials

 Campus Box 7102

 Raleigh, NC 27695

-After submitting your application, you will be contacted to schedule a required on-campus interview with the MALS program director.
-Complete application files are reviewed by the MALS advisory board, which then submits recommendations for admission to the Graduate School.
+After submitting your application, you will be contacted to schedule a required on-campus interview with a member of the MALS Advisory Board.
+Complete application files are reviewed by the board, which then submits recommendations for admission to the Graduate School.